mvolkmann/blog/src/rust.md

 obtaining an [`Iterator`](#iterators).
 For example, that is where the methods `map`, `filter`, and `fold` are found.

+A slice is a borrowed reference to a contiguous subset of a collection that is represented by pointer and a length.
+These are described in more detail in the [Slices](#slices) section.

 ### Collections

+TODO: Continue review here.

 Rust defines many kinds of collections that hold a variable number of values.
 These include strings and collections in the `std::collections` namespace.